Blaine Robison, M.A.

 "Before the sun and the signs [zodiac], the heavens and the stars were created, the name of the Messiah was decreed by the Lord of the spiritual powers" (Enoch 48:3).

-so that: Grk. hina, conj. they may be: Grk. eimi, pres. subj. one: Grk. heis, the numeral one, with these uses: (1) in contrast with more than one; (2) emphatically, one and the same; (3) someone, equivalent to a personal pronoun; or (4) first in a series, as days of the week (BAG).
+so that: Grk. hina, conj. they may be: Grk. eimi, pres. subj. one: Grk. heis, the cardinal number one, with these uses: (1) in contrast with more than one; (2) emphatically, one and the same; (3) someone, equivalent to a personal pronoun; or (4) first in a series, as days of the week (BAG).
 The second usage applies here.
 In the LXX heis renders Heb. echad (SH-259), which has the same applications.
 The Hebrew concept emphasizes singularity and uniqueness.
 Nevertheless, echad also conveys compound unity.
 "One flesh" is the joining of male and female bodies (Gen 2:24).
 When Israelites acted in unity they were described as echad (Jdg 20:8; 2Sam 11:7).
 There is also the echad of a cluster of grapes (Num 13:23).
 Thus, echad incorporates the idea of a plurality in unity.

 just as: Grk. kathōs, adv.
 See verse 2 above. we are: Grk. hēmeis, pl. pron. of the first person.
 Yeshua alludes to his previous statement "The Father and I are one" (John 10:30).
 See my comment there.